team113sanger/Acral_Melanoma_PDX_models_LatAm_WES/documentation/Alignment_and_Filtering_of_mouse_reads_wXenofilteR.md

 ## Overview

-This document describes the steps taken to align and filter out mouse reads from Human BAM files from Xenografted samples.
+This document describes the steps taken to align and filter out mouse reads from Human BAM files from the Patient Derived Xenograft (PDX) samples.
 Mapping parameters used to align reads against the Human GRCh38 reference genome and the mouse reference used [NOD_ShiLtJ_V1_PDX](../reference/NOD_ShiLtJ_V1_PDX_ref/README.md) were the same.

 All the scripts and code mentioned below can be found in the `scripts` directory.